renuo/applications-setup-guide/suggested_libraries.md

-# :gem: Suggested gems
+# Suggested Libraries

-Here is an up-to-date version of gems which we strongly suggest to include in your project.
+Here is an up-to-date version of libraries which we strongly suggest to include in your project.
 Please include them or give a good reason not to.

+:exclamation: Please follow the guide of each of these libraries to know how to properly install them. :exclamation:

+**:bulb:** Do you know all of them?
+Do you know why we'd like them to be included?

+## :gem: Suggested gems

 ```rb
 gem 'simple_form'